-Take the kids out of the house for a few hours to give her some time to herself.
+Take the kids out of the house for a few hours to give them some time to themselves.

-If she is always the one to get up early with the kids on a Saturday morning, let her sleep in while you make pancakes and entertain the kids with cartoons.
+If they are always the one to get up early with the kids on a Saturday morning, let them sleep in while you make pancakes and entertain the kids with cartoons.

-While she is working late or running the kids to their activities, go ahead and fold that load of laundry she started earlier in the day.
+While they are working late or running the kids to their activities, go ahead and fold that load of laundry they started earlier in the day.

-Ask her if there is anything you can stop and pick up at the store for her on the way home from work.
+Ask them if there is anything you can stop and pick up at the store for them on the way home from work.

-Organizing the garage, so he has one less thing to do this weekend.
+Organizing the garage, so they have one less thing to do this weekend.

-Taking his car through the car wash when you are out running errands.
+Taking their car through the car wash when you are out running errands.

-Putting the trash out at the curb before he wakes up in the morning.
+Putting the trash out at the curb before they wake up in the morning.

-If he is usually the one to walk the dog every evening, take over this task when he is having a particularly busy day.
+If they are usually the one to walk the dog every evening, take over this task when they are having a particularly busy day.